 Attending this event

-This event is part of the Royal Society's year-long partnership with the Barbican's Life Rewired season.
+This event is part of the Strange Loops triptych as part of the Royal Society's year-long partnership with the Barbican's Life Rewired season.

 For all other enquiries please contact email@example.com.